kfjahnke/zimt/README.md

 components is the size of the entire array - 1000 in both cases.
 The other metric is the array's strides, as explained above: (1, 100) or (1, 10, 100), respectively.
-This should give you a notion of what the shape, size and strides of an array are - but don't get to attached to this notion: in fact you can use the shape and strides as a method to find a member of an array in memory or to find a memory location's nD coordinate in an array.
+This should give you a notion of what the shape, size and strides of an array are, and you can use the shape and strides as a method to find a member of an array in memory or to find a memory location's nD coordinate in an array.
 Let's start with the first one, and let's not use a specific dimensionality.
-We'll use this notation: let a 'coordinate' Ck denote an n-tuple of k integers, M an address in memory, and the strides, Sk,another n-tuple of integers.
+We'll use this notation: let a 'coordinate' Ck denote an n-tuple of k integers, M an address in memory, and the strides, Sk, another n-tuple of integers.
 The formula to find an array element's location in memory is

     m = M + sum ( Ck * Sk )